alfonsosanchezbeato/jetson-gadget-snap/README.md

 `snap install snapcraft`

-Then, to build the snap, if in the target machine:
+Then, go to `tx1` or `tx2` folder depending on your device.
+If in the target machine, build the snap with this command:

 `SNAPCRAFT_BUILD_ENVIRONMENT=host snapcraft`